-Preventing pollution is the first priority in protecting our water sources.
-The City owns the land where the wells and springs are located.
-These locations are all in largely undeveloped and unthreatened areas.
+Preventing pollution is the first priority in protecting our water source.
+The City owns the land where its wells are located.
+This location is in a largely unthreatened area.
 The land adjacent to the wells is leased for agricultural use with restrictions designed to protect the ground water from contamination by pesticides or other agricultural chemicals.